-According to the American Dental Association:
+According to the American Dental Association

 Removable Partial Dentures

 If you have missing teeth, a removable partial denture is one way to replace them.
 These are a few of the advantages of a removable partial denture:

 Other reasons to replace missing teeth